dustdustinthewind/IntralismQoLMod/README.md

 ### Bugs list (mod bugs on top, vanilla bugs on bottom)
 - Maps with multiple BPMs listed are not properly supported by the mod yet.
 You can hang Intralism into a crash, and overwrite your listed BPMs when you save if you're not careful!
+- The editor can get "Stuck" in some situations.
+Seems to happen when loading a second map.
+Likely Mod Bug.
+Workaround: try pressing CTRL and/or opening and closing the config menu.
 - Audio Waveform in background doesn't delete when loading a new map.
-(Workaround: restart the editor.
 Vanilla Bug.
+Workaround: restart the editor.
 Seems to be one that stumped oxy as well, he tried several times to delete it)

 ### Working on